Oregon, Oregon Health & Science University

-Oregon Health & Science University Department of Pathology has an unexpected opening in our Cytopathology Fellowship for July 2020, and an additional opening for July 2021.
+Oregon Health & Science University Department of Pathology has an opening in our Cytopathology Fellowship for July 2021, and an additional opening for July 2022.

 Our program provides comprehensive training in cytopathology, with emphasis on the performance and interpretation of fine needle aspiration biopsies, and the integration of cytology and molecular pathology.
 As the major tertiary care referral center for the entire state of Oregon, the OHSU Cytopathology section reviews more than 12,000 gynecologic specimens, 5,000 non-gynecological specimens, and 1,000 fine needle aspirations each year.
 In addition to their clinical duties, fellows participate in laboratory management, CAP inspection training, quality control measures, resident education, and translational research activities.
 We are supported by excellent immunocytochemistry, flow cytometry and molecular genetic laboratories, and a state- of-the- art core laboratory.
 Home to the Knight Cancer Institute, an international leader in research and cancer treatment, and other well-known institutes, OHSU offers a variety of collaborative research opportunities.